Economics of NFTs: The Value of Creator Royalties: Royalties as a Price Discrimination Mechanism

-In this section, we remove risk aversion and information asymmetry, and focus instead on NFT collections.
-As mentioned in the introduction, NFTs are sometimes sold as multi-unit collections to a pool of possible buyers, where each item of the collection can be identical or have some variations.
-We expand our base model to capture a creator wishing to sell two NFTs to two end-buyers with uncertain valuations.
+We expand our base model to capture a creator wishing to sell two NFTs to two end-buyers with uncertain (and independent) valuations.
 As before, a speculator is also present.
-The analysis in this discrete $2\times2$ case is already nontrivial --- as we shall see, the game becomes combinatorial in nature.
+The analysis in this discrete $2\times2$ case is already nontrivial: the game becomes combinatorial in nature.
 Nonetheless, this stylized case suffices to extract the main qualitative insights and shed some light on the economic forces at play.

-At time 0, the creator sets a per-unit price, $p_0$, and royalty rate, $r$, for the collection, and the speculator chooses whether to buy 0, 1 or 2 units at the price $p_0$.
-At time $2$, the end-buyers arrive, and the speculator, as before, is assumed to be able to extract full end-buyer willingness-to-pay, selling the units at prices $v_1$ and $v_2$, respectively, where $v_1,v_2 \sim V$.
+At time 0, the creator sets a per-unit price, $p_0$, and royalty rate, $r$, for the collection, and at time 1, the speculator chooses whether to buy 0, 1 or 2 units at the price $p_0$.
+At time $2$, two end-buyers arrive with independent valuations $v_1,v_2 \sim V$.
+The end buyers can buy from the creator (at price $p_0$), or from the speculator.
+As in \cite{optimalpricingwithspeculators}, we assume uncertainty is realized before the speculator acts in the secondary market.
+For simplicity, the speculator can fully extract consumer surplus from end-buyers, meaning he can sell the NFT to buyer $i$ for the price $v_i$ (matching the buyer's willingness-to-pay).
+This represents a trading advantage which may be particularly salient in crypto markets as explained in \cite{daian2020flash}, where more sophisticated market players can arbitrage and front-run buyers and sellers in the block production process, even after trades have been submitted.

-The core feature here is that the speculator can price discriminate, that is, he can sell the units at different prices, whereas the creator mints a single per-unit price, $p_0$, for the collection items.
-Note that this mimics the behavior of the majority of NFT collection drops in practice.
+Before proceeding, we emphasize that the assumption here differs from the information asymmetry assumption in Section~\ref{sec:information_asymmetry}.
+There, we assumed the speculator already knew the realization of buyer WTP before having to make the NFT purchase decision.
+Here, instead, the speculator makes the NFT purchasing decision without knowing the exact buyer WTP at time 0.
+His advantage is instead that he can better extract WTP at time 2 from different buyers.
+So the two sections are capturing distinct effects.